 Where this degree can take you

-This degree prepares you to succeed in the world of early childhood development, early childhood education centers, preschool programming, infant and toddler care, and family childcare programs.
+This degree prepares you to succeed in the world of early intervention / early childhood special education, inclusive early childhood education classrooms, preschool programming, infant and toddler care, home visiting, and family child care programs.
 The early childhood studies degree could also lay a foundation for advanced degrees in education, social work, counseling, and other related fields.

 Possible job titles

 - Family Advocate